Reginald Marsh (artist): New York City crowds and women

-As on Coney Island, Marsh captured the crowds of the bustling inner city life.
+As on Coney Island, Marsh captured the crowds of the inner city life.
 Marsh spent a lot of his time on the sidewalks, the subways, the nightclubs, bars and restaurants finding the crowds.
 He also loved to single people out on the trains, in the parks, or in ballrooms to capture a single human figure in isolation from the rest of the city.

 Marsh was obsessed with the American woman as a sexual and powerful figure.
 In the 1930s during the Great Depression, more than 2 million women lost their jobs, and women were said to be exploited sexually.
 Marsh's work shows this exploitation by portraying men and women in the same paintings.
 The women may be half clothed or fully naked, and are purposeful and strong; the men are voyeurs, often less imposing than the women.
 According to art historian Marilyn Cohen, "[Marsh's] world is filled with display: movies, burlesque, the beach, and all forms of public exhibition.
 Men and women are both spectators and performers within a heavily sexualized world.
 And Marsh was clearly fascinated by both aspects of that world—almost always presenting its two sides in the same image."